Which states could have abortion on the ballot in 2024? Arkansas organizers aim to join the list

-Arkansans for Limited Government submitted petitions with at least the 90,704 signatures from registered voters needed to qualify.
+Arkansans for Limited Government submitted petitions said they turned in more than the 90,704 signatures from registered voters needed to qualify.
 Election officials now must begin checking the validity of the signatures.

 Supporters of other abortion measures in Arizona and Nebraska submitted petitions in their respective states on Wednesday.